Why can't I use a Direct Connect connection to connect to VPC resources over a transit virtual interface?

-I'm unable to connect to Amazon Virtual Private Cloud (Amazon VPC) resources over a transit virtual interface using my AWS Direct Connect connection.
-How can I troubleshoot this connectivity issue?
+I can't use my AWS Direct Connect connection to connect to Amazon Virtual Private Cloud (Amazon VPC) resources over a transit virtual interface.

-- Confirm that your on-premises Direct Connect Border Gateway Protocol (BGP) router is advertising the correct on-premises prefixes towards the AWS Direct Connect BGP peer on the transit virtual interface.
+Review your on-premises Direct Connect Border Gateway Protocol (BGP) router.
+The router must be advertising the correct on-premises prefixes towards the AWS Direct Connect BGP peer on the transit virtual interface.

-- Review the advertised routes on your local BGP router.
+Review the advertised routes on your local BGP router.
 Your local BGP router must include the advertised route in the local routing information base (RIB).
-The commands for checking these routes vary based on the make and model of your on-premises BGP device.
-Refer to the documentation for your device for more details.
+The commands that you use to check these routes vary based on the make and model of your on-premises BGP device.
+For details, refer to the documentation for your device.

 Note: You can advertise a maximum of 100 routes per BGP session on a transit virtual interface.
-This is a hard service quota that can't be changed.
-Crossing this service quota causes the BGP session to go into an IDLE state.
+This is a hard service quota that you can't change.
+If you exceed this service quota, then the BGP session goes into an idle state.

-When associating a transit gateway with a Direct Connect gateway, use prefixes that can be advertised to the on-premises network through the Direct Connect gateway.
+When you associate transit gateways with Direct Connect gateways, use prefixes that can you can advertise to the on-premises network through the Direct Connect gateway.

-Note: You can specify any of the following, and AWS advertises it back to the on-premises network:
+Note: If you specify any of the following prefixes, then AWS advertises it back to the on-premises network:

 - An entire VPC prefix